neondatabase/website/content/docs/ai/langchain.md

 updatedOn: '2024-07-04T10:43:33.361Z'
 ---

 LangChain is a popular framework for working with AI, Vectors, and embeddings.
-LangChain supports using Supabase as a vector store, using the pgvector extension.
+LangChain supports using Neon as a vector store, using the `pgvector` extension.

 ## Initialize Postgres Vector Store